1. Frances McDormand (Three Billboards Outside Ebbing, Missouri)

 3. Sally Hawkins (The Shape of Water)

-As an endearing and empathetic mute woman in Guillermo del Toro's fantasy fairy-tale, Hawkins brings her A game and will net her second Oscar nom after receiving a Supporting Actress nomination for Blue Jasmine in 2013.
+As an endearing and empathetic mute woman in Guillermo del Toro's fantasy fairy-tale, Hawkins brings her A game and netted a second Oscar nom to go with her Supporting Actress nomination for Blue Jasmine in 2013.

 4. Margot Robbie (I, Tonya)

-The film is peaking at the right moment + she plays a real-life figure + she's a gorgeous ingenue who hasn't yet been welcomed to "the club" = a sure bet Oscar nomination.
+The film peaked at the right moment + she plays a real-life figure + she's a gorgeous ingenue who hadn't yet been welcomed to "the club" = a sure bet Oscar nomination.
+Though she won't be able to translate that winning combination to an Oscar this time around with the competition being what it is.

 5. Meryl Streep (The Post)